mrciolino/wiki-backup/timeline.md

   - Kierkegaard returns to rule Bahryst with his wife.
   - Bazzdos and Gilthur return to North Geskoworm.
   - Meade returns to Fywick.
-  - Adalynn remains in her flying fortress.
+  - Adalynn remains in her flying fortress for a time until her betrayal.
 - Gilthur abdicates his titles as Pirate King of Saragossa and King of Altricia.
 - The remaining Low Bar Brawlers attend the council of the gods, where [Adalynn](/characters/adalynn) attempts to sieze the weave from Mystra whos been subdued by Mask, causing Breezy-e to kill her.
 - Adalynn's fortress becomes inoperable for spelljammer transport (until Illiard takes control back in the future).